rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/lock.md

 }
 ```

-Supposing we have 5 items minted in this class, if we want to LOCK it:
+Supposing we have 5 items minted in this collection, if we want to LOCK it:

 ```
 rmrk::LOCK::2.0.0::0aff6865bed3a66b-DLEP
 ```

-The `max` value of this class will now permanently be `5`.
-No more NFTs will be mintable from this
+The `max` value of this collection will now permanently be `5`.
+No more NFTs will be mintable from
-class.
+this collection.